Israel rejects Hamas' cease-fire plan after meeting with Blinken

 Blinken says he's in the region to press for a cease-fire that allows more aid into Gaza and a release of hostages held by Hamas there.
 Hamas also wants the release of thousands of Palestinians held in Israeli jails.

 Hamas attacked Israel on Oct.
 7, killing some 1,200 people and taking around 240 hostages, according to Israeli officials.
-Israel launched an air and ground campaign in Gaza to crush Hamas, which has killed more than 27,000 Palestinians, according to Gaza's Health Ministry.
+Israel launched an air and ground campaign in Gaza, killing more than 27,000 Palestinians, according to Gaza's Health Ministry.

+Netanyahu said a lasting peace could only be achieved through a "total victory" of the Israeli military against Hamas, arguing that anything short of that would only embolden Iran-backed militias across the region.

+"Without total victory, Iran and its terror proxies — Hamas, Hezbollah, the Houthis and others — will be emboldened to subvert moderate states in the Middle East; they'll threaten the entire free world," he said.

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.